 What does the namaste pose do?

 Namaste pose (pranamasana) is a standing or seated posture that builds upright alignment, activates the core and leg stabilizers, and engages the chest and shoulders isometrically as the palms press together.
-It is used as the opening and closing posture of Sun Salutations and is one of the simplest full-body posture resets available.
+It's used as the opening and closing posture of Sun Salutations and is one of the simplest full-body posture resets available.
 It also serves as a mindfulness cue that links breath, body, and attention in under a minute.

 What muscles does prayer pose work?